When John Banister’s bid for an upgrade on Aer Lingus is successful, he thinks he’ll be flying home in style. He’s half right.

 It should be unnecessary, though.
 Every passenger should have adequate legroom on an aircraft.
 The plane you were flying on, an Airbus A330, has economy-class seats with between 31 and 32 inches of legroom and 17 inches of width.
 For most Americans, that’s hardly enough for an 11-hour flight, so it’s no surprise that passengers are clamoring for a little more room and are willing to bid $710 for a chance at more comfort.

-The solution?
 Give people in the back of the aircraft a humane amount of room.
 And please don’t tell them they asked for these tiny seats when they booked an inexpensive airfare.
+(Here is our ultimate guide to booking an airline ticket.)
 I’ve never heard a passenger demand less space on a plane, and I’m willing to bet no airline has, either.

 You did the right thing by trying to address the problem in real time and getting a note from the cabin supervisor that documented your seat troubles.
 Following up on the airline’s $500 voucher offer by email was smart — that creates a paper trail that you can follow, if necessary.
 The problem with a voucher, of course, is that you have to fly on Aer Lingus again.
 Given your last experience, you might not want to do that.